biojava/biojava.github.io/_wikis/BioJava:Tutorial:MultiAlignClustalW.md

 **by [Dickson S. Guedes](Dickson Guedes "wikilink")**

-Because there are many question in list about Multi-Alignment using BioJava.
-BioJava DON'T make multi-alignments by itself, so I'll place a code that I created in my teses.
+Because there are many question in list about Multi-Alignment using BioJava but it DON'T make multi-alignments by itself, so I'll place a code that I created in my teses.

 Ok.
 Let's Go...